openfaas/docs/docs/openfaas-pro/introduction.md

 ### Support

-OpenFaaS Enterprise comes with support for the Certified Open Source Components and OpenFaaS Pro, with support via email within a Service Level Agreement (SLA).
+OpenFaaS for Enterprise comes with support for the Certified Open Source Components and OpenFaaS Pro, with support via email within a Service Level Agreement (SLA).
 Along with email support, each team gets their own dedicated Slack channel for questions, collaboration and assistance.

 OpenFaaS Pro operates on a self-service model with support for OpenFaaS Pro features only via email.